 a- What happens if you get caught dumpster diving?

-If you get caught dumpster diving then you will not be charged on it.
+If you are roaming to know what happens if you get caught a dumpster dive then you will not be charged on it.
 You must know the rules legit in your area.
 As there are different perspectives for different areas and state-centered rules which you shall abide by.
 It depends on the way your dumpster diving the medium which you are going to use is important.

 b- Can you get in trouble for dumpster diving?

 No, you can get the dumpster diving without immersing in any bigger problem but there if it is illicit in your area then you have to be very careful as there are many.
-Dumpster diving is legal if it's not linked with a building or a door then there could be trouble and a legal warrant can be produced before you so shall refrain from indulging in any such dumpster diving that is someone's else property.
+Dumpster diver is legal if it's not linked with a building or a door then there is a chance that you can get in trouble for dumpster diving.
+So shall refrain from indulging in any such dumpster diving that is someone's else property.

 c- In what states is dumpster diving illegal?

-Dumpster diving is not illegal in all the 50 states of the US But there can be varying in the circumstances.
+There are 50 states where dumpster diving is illegal.
+But there can be varying circumstances.
 As this is this so you shall understand that the variation in the legality of diving varies from the state-specified rules which you can learn from getting rid of the trouble.
 If something is written near the enclosures that no trespassing then it's illegal to intervene in such dumpsters because they belong to someone else.
 There are dumpster rental companies that help to evacuate the material from the properties of people that they don't want anymore so for them it is legal to take them.

 d- What is the punishment for dumpster diving?